Thames Valley Police: Firearms training incident

 On 30 May 2007 at Thames Valley Police headquarters in Kidlington whilst teaching a half-day course on firearms, PC David Micklethwaite demonstrated a Magnum .44 revolver which he had mistakenly loaded with live rounds.
 He pointed the gun at Keith Tilbury, a police phone operator attending the course, and fired the gun, almost killing Tilbury.

 The firearms instructor was reported to have failed the qualification at a Metropolitan Police training course, but TVP decided he would pass their less stringent test and was therefore suitable to teach the lesson, despite not having been provided with additional training since failing the Metropolitan Police course.
 The instructor was told to cover the lesson at short notice and accidentally picked up a live round from the force's armoury instead of dummy rounds.
 This mistake occurred due to both live and dummy rounds both being kept in the same Quality Street tin.

 Keith Tilbury underwent immediate surgery to his bowel, kidney, lung and liver.
 In court, it was said he was unlikely to work again.

 Thames Valley Police pleaded guilty to breaching regulations; they were fined £40,000 and £25,000 for legal costs.
-Constable Micklethwaite initially denied any wrongdoing, but later admitted to breaching the Health and Safety at Work Act.
+Constable Micklethwaite initially denied any wrongdoing, but later admitted to breaching the Health and Safety at Work etc. Act 1974.
 PC Micklethwaite was not charged with misconduct because he retired from the Thames Valley Police before misconduct proceedings could be completed.